noisecapella/edx-documentation/en_us/shared/students/SFD_ORA.rst

 When you have completed the required number of peer assessments, your self assessment opens.
 You see your responses along with the same rubric that you used in the peer assessment step.
-Assess your responses, then click **Submit Your Assessment**.
+Assess your responses, then select **Submit Your Assessment**.

 ==========================================